Zonnev/elementaryos-firefox-theme/readme.md

 ```

 Installation script will also patch Firefox preference to enable native titlebar usage.
-Firefox use native titlebar by default, but Elementary Firefox Theme not.
+Firefox doesn't use native titlebar by default.

 To force installation of Private Mode Style, use script: